alg/worktok/README.md

 # Worktok

 Worktok is a small and simple multiuser billing and invoicing application.
-A user is free to define client and projects, report their time and create nice invoices.
+A user is free to define clients and projects, register their time and expenses, and create nice invoices.

 Convenient dashboard shows current uninvoiced work, earning summaries and pending invoices.